AI Journaling: a practical guide

 Last word

 A notebook, a text file, or an app with a few thoughtful prompts in it can all be home for the same work: hearing yourself.
-If what stopped you before was the first line, the follow-through, or the feeling of writing to no one, something built for a private, steady habit—made by people who take that seriously—might be the version you finally get to keep.
+If what stopped you before was the first line, the follow-through, or the feeling of writing to no one, something built for a private, steady habit by people who take that seriously might be the version you finally get to keep.
+For habit-sized first steps and prompts before you choose a tool, see how to start journaling.
+When the hard part is returning after you skip a week, how to stay consistent names what usually broke (and what helps).
+If the category itself feels broken before you pick a tool, this essay on modern journaling names the usual gaps.
 If you are more comfortable out loud than on the page, the voice guide starts there; for the “why bother?” question on its own, benefits of journaling is a good standalone read.

 Elsewhere on the site